Skip to main content

 • gateway run, gateway status, and gateway stop are the explicit owner contract

-• multi-channel-serve is the compatibility wrapper for the shipped runtime-backed subset
+• gateway run is the compatibility wrapper for the shipped gateway-supervised subset

 • outbound-only surfaces should not be described as if they are supervised by the same reply-loop runtime contract